 What drew me to the shoes in the first place was the pure classicism of the shape.
 They immediately reminded me of a pair of Tabitha Simmons loafers I had seen in Vogue, which I have subsequently been pining after for some time.
 Simplicity at its finest.
 On top of that, I could tell from just looking at the shoes that they were well-made, with rich, high quality leather material.
 Feeling the shoes...I could feel a familiar warmth of adoration spreading from my heart.

 Of course, with the ability to custom design your shoe, I had to check out the Poppy Barley website and visiualize what my ideal shoe would look like.
-Here's what I came up with:
+This is it (photo courtesy of Crown Photography):

 Even though there are limited customizations based on what material and styles are available, I still can't believe how this pair of Mary-Janes is SO ME.
 Beautiful robin egg blue paired with shimmer from a gold heel - 100% my style.
 I came up with this custom design with such ease!
 I had a bit of a debate over what style of shoe I wanted (I honestly love all three styles), but it soon became obvious that the Mary-Jane style modernized with a slight d'Orsay design was the winner.
 And from there, it was even easier.
 Light blue is my favourite colour, and I'm a fan of sparkle/metallics, so the colour combination was almost a given.
 In terms of which colour went where, I always look for a smooth vamp, making it without question that the gold pebbled leather belongs on the heel.
 I decided against hardware because I wanted to keep it simple and classic.